Using the Inventory

 Module source specification

-By default it is not required to specify the module
+It is not required to specify the module.input

 Example of instantiating a borgbackup